-On April 29, 2022, the BOD approved the appropriation of retained earning amounting to P25.00 million for the Company's acquisition of new products in accordance with its portfolio strategy.
+On June 6, 2023, the BOD approved the appropriation of retained earnings amounting to P139 million for the Company's business expansion projects that are expected to be completed from 2026 to 2028.

 The Company will use its remaining excess retained earnings either through cash dividends, stock dividends, additional appropriations or combination of these, subject to statutory approvals and clearances.